mad4octos/Annotator_GUI/README.md

 A folder should be set up containing the `annotations.npy` file, the `frames` subfolder, and the necessary scripts for the SAM2 workflow: `main.py`, `sam2_fish_segmenter.py`, `template_configs.yaml`, `utils.py`, and `plot_utils.py`.
 All these files can be obtained from the repo's `SAM2_Tracking` directory.
 In the future, we will make this a Python package, so that transferring files is not necessary.

-The `template_configs.yaml` file should be edited to specify the paths to the SAM2 installation and provided checkpoints, the FPS of the original video that was annotated in the GUI, the `SAM2_start` frame that was used in both the GUI and the Extract Frames step, and the name of the annotations NumPy file.
+The `template_configs.yaml` file should be edited to specify the paths to the SAM2 installation and provided checkpoints, the FPS of the original video that was annotated in the GUI, the `SAM2_start` frame that was used in both the GUI and the Extract Frames step, and the paths to the the annotations NumPy file and folder of frames for each trial.

 Lines 41 - 51 specify the key used in the annotations file created by the GUI.
 The most recent GUI uses different labels than previous versions and these may need to be altered:
 ```